codacy/docs/docs/organizations/changing-your-plan-and-billing.md

 !!! note
     -   If you're using GitHub Marketplace, update your billing details or cancel your plan directly on your [GitHub Billing page](https://github.com/settings/billing).

-    -   If you cancel your subscription or switch to a different Enterprise plan, some repositories may show outdated information in the Codacy UI.
+    -   If you cancel your plan or switch to a different Enterprise plan, some repositories may show outdated information in the Codacy UI.
 To update this information, reanalyze the repositories or push new commits.
 <!--plan-caveats-end-->

 ![Plan and billing for a Codacy organization](images/organization-plan-billing.png)